Update 20th May 1999: SecureShell 1.2.27 released.

 Bear in mind, some or all of the following could be wrong or non-optimal.
 Thus this information should not be considered as a substitute for thinking for yourself.

-Thanks to Asmodeus for the word to calm down the paranoia (but is still a good idea to keep everything patched up to date):
+Thanks to Asmodeus for the word to calm down the paranoia (but is still

-library, which *isn't* compiled in by default.
-You can see if it is or
+"My understanding is as follows: The buffer overrun is in the RSAREF library, which *isn't* compiled in by default.
+You can see if it is or not by using the verbose mode. (`ssh -v <host>`)" Thus to check out the above:

 To: Exploit-Dev